nyc-crh/site/content/gallery/willie-mae-goodman.md

 videoTitle: Willie Mae Goodman Interview, excerpt
 closeRdImg:
 closeRdLink:
-eventname: Willie Mae Goodman reflects on her activism fighting for her daughter Marguerite and other disabled children and adults.
+eventname: Willie Mae Goodman reflects on her activism fighting for her daughter Marguerite and other Disabled children and adults.
-caption: In this interview, Willie Mae Goodman described her activism fighting for her daughter Marguerite and other disabled children and adults.
+caption: In this interview, Willie Mae Goodman described her activism fighting for her daughter Marguerite and other Disabled children and adults.
 archive_source: "\"Willowbrook Revisited,\" Staten Island Community Television"
 source_link: https://youtu.be/hInnet2nXaA
 copyright: Under copyright.
 Used with permission.